nhsconnect/gpconnect/pages/foundations/foundations_release_notes.md

 - 1.0.0-rc.3
   - Additional fields in patient profile which are marked with Must-Support flag
+  - Added design decision to clarify how GP practice organisations and practice sites are represented in the FHIR Organization and Location resources.

 - 1.0.0-rc.2
   - Updated the system identifier uri's for Patient (https://fhir.nhs.uk/Id/nhs-number), Practitioner (https://fhir.nhs.uk/Id/sds-user-id), Organization (https://fhir.nhs.uk/Id/ods-organization-code) and Location (https://fhir.nhs.uk/Id/ods-site-code), this affects all the "Find" foundation API Use Cases.
 (Pages - development_fhir_operation_guidance.html, foundations_design.html, foundations_use_case_find_a_patient.html, foundations_use_case_find_a_practitioner.html, foundations_use_case_find_an_organisation.html, foundations_use_case_find_a_location.html)